Joachim-Otahal/Powershell-and-Shelly-Smart-Home/README.md

 Things like "How do I get a list of all available commands?"

 ## Shelly-3-EM-Pro.ps1
-How do I read the power usage, and the histoy data for a specific time frame?
+How do I read the power usage, and the history data for a specific time frame?
 (And why is the Energy usage not logged in the .CSV?)

 ## Shelly-1-Mini-Gen-3.ps1
 Get the status, use the switch.